 Smart Start Grant Program

-Smart Start programs (and component activities, materials, professional development resources, etc.) will support the mission of the NYS Board of Regents, which is to ensure that every child has equitable access to the highest quality educational opportunities, services and supports in schools that provide effective instruction aligned to the state’s standards, as well as positive learning environments so that each child is prepared for success in college, career, and citizenship.
+These programs and component activities, materials, professional development resources, etc., will support the mission of the NYS Board of Regents, which is to ensure that every child has equitable access to the highest quality educational opportunities, services and supports in schools that provide effective instruction aligned to the state’s standards, as well as positive learning environments so that each child is prepared for success in college, career, and citizenship.

 - For additional details, see the 2020-2025 Smart Start Grant application

 - RFP Revised 10/16/19: Added "Code 15: Professional Salaries" to the Budget narrative section (page 51).
 The updated document is available in the Grant Applications Documents section.

 - September 25 Informational Webinar: Recording; Slideshow